Blueprint – Layout of Construction Drawings

 The transition from approved preliminary design/concept drawings to full-blown construction documents is very significant because it signifies the completion of one phase—that of making design decisions—and the beginning of a new phase—the production of construction documents, which is essential to the implementation of the project.

 Construction drawings are sometimes referred to as “working drawings” or “production drawings.”
 These drawings provide all the required information, both graphic and written, about the project.
 The information provided will be specific to every aspect of the proposed project.
 Preparing construction drawings represents the final step in the design process.
 The completed drawings become a “set” incorporating all the odifications made by the designer during the process of transition from the schematic-design to the working-drawings phase.
 Included in the construction drawing set will be detailed information regarding the building envelope, structural and mechanical systems, furniture, equipment, lighting, outlets, demolition, and so on.
-This information is explained through floor plans, interior or exterior elevations and sections, mechanical and , and detail drawings.
+This information is explained through floor plans, interior or exterior elevations and sections, mechanical and electrical drawings, and detail drawings.
 Detailed specifications are also typically included.

 The construction drawings and specifications are also used for pricing the project.
 Two or more general contractors are usually provided with the same set of documents to bid on.
 This facilitates fairness in that each contractor shares the same information and no one has any more or less information than his or her counterpart has when pricing.